It is our mission to remove barriers and ensure equal access for all qualified students

 process.
 Disability-related information and records are maintained separately from

 academic records.
-Therefore all documentation of disability should be sent directly
+Please send documentation of disability directly to OAR.

 Accommodations Plan/Accommodations Letters